thinkb4/a-walk-in-javascript/day_08.md

 ## OOP vs Functional programming

-First of all I'd love to de-mistify something, there's not such a thing like a better paradigm.
+First of all I'd love to de-mystify something, there's not such a thing like a better paradigm.
 Both are powerful and both have their pros/cons depending on where and how they're used.
 Like a hammer and a screw-driver they're just tools, not more nor less.
 And they're incredible.
 Learn them, study them so you can make a better use of your creativity and your resources.

 ### General definitions